content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/javascript/JS-arrays.md

 ## 1.2 Creating an Array

 -   Using an array literal is the easiest way to create a JavaScript Array.
+-   JavaScript arrays are written with square brackets.
+-   Array items are separated by commas.
+-   Array indexes are zero-based, which means the first item is [0], second is [1], and so on.

 **Syntax:**